 "Before Tracy and I started seeing each other, I was this boy prince of Hollywood.
 I had a Mercedes and a Ferrari and a Range Rover, and I was really nuts."

 On the sitcom, Alex got a replacement love interest played by Courteney Cox.
-But he reunited with Pollan on the set of 1987 film, Bright Lights, Big City.
+But he reunited with Pollan, who had since appeared in films Promised Land, The Little Sister, and The Baron and the Kid, on the set of Bright Lights, Big City.
 After a lunch date, they were officially an item.
 One year later, they tied the knot.
 Coincidentally, this was around the same time that Kevin Bacon met his longtime love, Kyra Sedgwick.
 It all worked out for everyone!
 Pollan and Fox said 'I do' on July 16, 1988, at the West Mountain Inn in Arlington, Vermont.

 In 1989, the couple welcomed their first child, son Sam Michael Fox.
 Just two years later, at the young age of 29, Fox was diagnosed with the incurable Parkinson's Disease.
 At the time, his symptoms were minimal so the actor decided to deal with his prognosis privately.
 Even when he starred in his Emmy Award-winning role in Spin City, no one had any idea until he finally made the public announcement in 1998 during the show's third season.
 Fox had undergone brain surgery to try and help deal with some of the tremors that are common with Parkinson's but it had gotten to the point where he needed to take some time off and he retired from his show.

 Fox underwent a deep depression with his illness and even dealt with some alcohol abuse, but Pollan stood by him through all of it.
-She even helped create the Michael J. Fox Foundation, which raises money for research and awareness of Parkinson's Disease.
+She even helped create the Michael J. Fox Foundation, which is known for raising money for research and awareness of Parkinson's Disease.
 He has easily become the face behind the illness and helped bring more attention and understanding of the disease.

 Fox and Pollan welcomed three more children, twin daughters Schuyler and Aquinnah, and youngest daughter Esmé.
 Fox has continued acting, returning television to star in The Michael J. Fox Show as well as appear in numerous shows like The Good Wife and Designated Survivor.

-Pollan has also continued acting with appearances in the film Natalee Holloway as well as TV shows Law & Order: Special Victims Unit and Medium.
+Pollan has also continued acting with appearances in the film Natalee Holloway as well as TV shows Law & Order: Special Victims Unit, Law & Order: Criminal Intent, and Medium.
 In 2014, she also published a cookbook, The Pollan Family Table.

 When asked about the key to their longtime successful relationship, Pollan told People that it's all about understanding.